 TERM ONE SEPTEMBER – DECEMBER

-In early September, Transition Year students travel to Killary Adventure Centre for a team-building bonding session.
-The students participate in a variety of activities organised over the two days.
+In early September, Transition Year students travel to Killary Adventure Centre or Delphi Adventure Resort for a team-building bonding session.
+This is an overnight stay when the students participate in a variety of organised activities.

 Students partake in Community Involvement (personal development) over a period of five weeks.
 They have a choice: